madihanazar/para_legal_news/README.md

 - **Trade-offs**: Gradio is not as customizable as a full-fledged frontend framework like React or Vue.js.
 However, it is ideal for rapid prototyping and lightweight applications.

   ### **What Could Be Improved?**
-- **Multiple Agents for Broader Coverage**: We could have implemented more agents henceforth covering more legal domains.
-This would enhance the chatbot's ability to handle a wider range of topics and improve its efficiency and speed in providing accurate responses.
+- **Multiple Agents for Broader Coverage**: We will implement more agents which cover more legal domains.
+This will enhance the chatbot's ability to handle a wider range of topics and improve its efficiency and speed in providing accurate responses.
-- **Frontend**: If more time were available, a more sophisticated frontend (e.g., React or Vue.js) could be developed to provide a richer user experience.
+- **Frontend**: A more sophisticated frontend (e.g., React or Vue.js) could be developed to provide a richer user experience.
-- **Exploring More CrewAI Tools**: We could have explored additional tools provided by CrewAI, such as its built-in caching system, to optimize performance and reduce redundant computations.However, due to time constraints, we focused on core functionality.
+- **Exploring More CrewAI Tools**: CrewAI has additional tools, like a built-in caching system, that we did not implement yet for this MVP.
+We focused only on core functionality.
+The additional tools will improve application performance.
 - **Testing**: Additional unit and integration tests could be added to ensure the reliability of the system.
 - **Deployment**: The project could be containerized using Docker for easier deployment and scaling.
+- **Vector database**: A vector database will be implemented, to improve the querying speed for similarity search between the query and the document.

 ## **Getting Started**